 There is nothing magical about the number 7776 in the context of Diceware passphrases, either: it’s just the number of possible outcomes of rolling a standard 6-sided dice five times in a row.
 (65 = 7776.)

 Not all services provide support for multi-factor authentication (MFA, sometimes called two-factor authentication or 2FA), but an increasing number of major services do.

 Turning on MFA is especially important for accounts that can be used to compromise the security of other accounts.
 For example, many services offer the possibility of resetting one’s password based on some kind of e-mailed validation of such a request, which makes the associated e-mail account an important account even though one might not consider anything in that account particularly important.

 Although implementations vary, the general idea of all MFA solutions is to greatly increase the attack complexity for an attacker, while keeping the burden on the legitimate account holder as low as possible.
 Primarily, it turns an attack on what would be a single, static secret – the password, since the username is often trivially guessable – into an attack on both the password and the associated MFA solution.

-Even low-security MFA solutions, such as codes sent via text message or e-mail, can still turn the table on an attacker by requiring them to target their attack instead of simply trying for any account they can get into, thereby greatly reducing the risk that your account will be compromised.
+Even low-security MFA solutions, such as codes sent via text message or e-mail, or minimally intrusive solutions such as “did you perform this login?” prompts on a second device such as a smartphone, can still turn the table on an attacker by requiring them to target their attack instead of simply trying for any account they can get into.
+Although theoretically insecure, this still vastly reduces the risk of your account being compromised.